abhijithneilabraham/TESLA-HUMANOID-ROBOT/README.md

 WE completed the project.The project structure looked like a wall -E robot.
 <img src="https://i.ebayimg.com/images/g/RpYAAOSwie5XTUWi/s-l300.jpg" label="label1" />
-It consisted of :
+<br>It consisted of :</br>
-Movements of hand and other parts
+1)Movements of hand and other parts was done and the movement was initiated by google assistant voice input.

+2)Google assistant sdk was used for voice talkback.

+3)The head movement was such that head would rotate and track the faces of the people appearing infront of it.